BarimKenzema/wagmi-cto-website/whitepaper.md

         <li><strong>Broken trust</strong> — Investors losing confidence after repeated exploits</li>
     </ul>
     <p>
-        In 2026, the market defaults to distrust — holders have statistical reasons to expect most tokens to fail[reference:3]. $WAGMI addresses this by being a <strong>community takeover</strong>, not a new launch with anonymous developers and opaque tokenomics.
+        In 2026, the market defaults to distrust — holders have statistical reasons to expect most tokens to fail. $WAGMI addresses this by being a <strong>community takeover</strong>, not a new launch with anonymous developers and opaque tokenomics.
     </p>

     <!-- 3.
 THE SOLUTION: CTO -->
     <h2>3.
 The Solution: Community Takeover (CTO)</h2>
     <p>
-        A <strong>Community Takeover (CTO)</strong> occurs when the holders and broader community of a token take over its running, marketing, and coordination after the original developers abandon the project or lose the community's trust[reference:4].
-This is a natural evolution — the community steps in to preserve value, restore operations, and increase transparency[reference:5].
+        A <strong>Community Takeover (CTO)</strong> occurs when the holders and broader community of a token take over its running, marketing, and coordination after the original developers abandon the project or lose the community's trust.
+This is a natural evolution — the community steps in to preserve value, restore operations, and increase transparency.
     </p>
     <p>
         <strong>Why $WAGMI is the perfect CTO candidate:</strong>